kdbeall/kdbeall.github.io/_posts/2020-04-27-College-Skills.md

 ---

 Working as a software development professional is different than what you expected in school.
 Over time, you can become a bit myopic.
+Here's my list of the computer science undergrad things I've been revisiting.

 ### Simply Shameful
 * [Reversing an array in-place](https://en.wikipedia.org/wiki/In-place_algorithm#examples)